OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 It is worth highlighting that analyzing disassembled native code is much more challenging than disassembled Java code.
 When reversing the native code in an Android application we will need a disassembler.

-In the next example we'll reverse the HelloWorld-JNI.apk from the OWASP MSTG repository.
+In the next example we'll reverse the HelloWorld-JNI.apk from the OWASP MASTG repository.
 Installing and running it in an emulator or Android device is optional.

 ```bash
 wget https://github.com/OWASP/owasp-mstg/raw/master/Samples/Android/01_HelloWorld-JNI/HelloWord-JNI.apk